Home OCR news OCR and Accessibility: Removing Obstacles for the Visually Impaired

 How OCR Works

-Optical Character Recognition, or OCR, is a technology that converts scanned documents, images, or handwritten text into machine-readable text.
-OCR software uses complex algorithms and pattern recognition to identify characters and words within an image or scanned page.
-Once the text is recognized, it can be read aloud by screen readers or converted into Braille, making it accessible to individuals with visual impairments.
+Optical Character Recognition (OCR) converts images, scanned pages, or handwritten notes into editable, machine-readable text.
+Using advanced pattern detection and algorithms, OCR software identifies letters and words within an image.
+After conversion, the text can be voiced by screen readers or translated into Braille, making it usable for people with visual impairments.

 Evolution of OCR